LPN Training & Financial Aid for Veterans and Military Service Members

 - Complete VA Form 22-1990t with your institution’s certifying official: http://www.vba.va.gov/pubs/forms/vba-22-1990t-are.pdf

 Receive college credit for what you already know or through independent study.
-One of the first things when considering CLEP testing would be to review college level program pre-requisites and course curriculum outlines.
+One of the first things when considering CLEP testing would be to review college-level program prerequisites and course curriculum outlines.
 Many programs require a number of humanities credits prior to beginning a program of study (e.g. English, Mathematics, Social Sciences).
-As you review practical nurse programs you will note that all of them require similar core courses in the sciences (e.g. Biology, Psychology, Chemistry, and Anatomy & Physiology).
+As you review practical nursing programs, you will note that all of them require similar core courses in the sciences (e.g. Biology, Psychology, Chemistry, and Anatomy & Physiology).
 Several of these can be taken through CLEP testing.

-- For example if wish to study and receive credit for a Biology course you can obtain a text and study independently or obtain a study guide from the CLEP website (nominal fee of 10.00 for Biology) to prepare for the testing.
+- For example, if you wish to study and receive credit for a Biology course, you can obtain a text and study independently or obtain a study guide from the CLEP website (nominal fee of around $10 for Biology) to prepare for the testing.

 - Warning: ensure you are ready for the test prior to taking and beware of websites that offer study guides that are not through CLEP